 The Science Center for Advanced Research on Lasers and Engineered Targets.
 We are one of only a handful of universities in the nation to have such an ultra-intense laser facility.
 The faculty in the High Energy Density Physics group focuses on experiments using basic laser physics that will help advance breakthroughs in fusion energy, cancer therapy and national security.

-In 2011, three physics undergraduates received National Science Foundation (NSF) Graduate Fellowships, an undergraduate was selected for the Winston Churchill Scholarship — one of only 14 in the country — another undergraduate was awarded a Fulbright Scholarship; two graduate students received NSF Graduate Research Fellowships.
+Three physics undergraduates received National Science Foundation (NSF) Graduate Fellowships, an undergraduate was selected for the Winston Churchill Scholarship — one of only 14 in the country — another undergraduate was awarded a Fulbright Scholarship; two graduate students received NSF Graduate Research Fellowships.
+22 students have been named Goldwater Scholars.

 ASPIRE (ACHIEVING IN SCIENCE THROUGH PHYSICS INSTRUMENTATION, RESEARCH AND EXPLORATION)